Fitness to Test Policy and FAQs

 • Candidates aware of anything that might affect their performance on the day, should not sit the test.
 This applies even if they fall ill or experience issues on the day of their test.

 • Candidates with moderate to severe illness/injury (usually requiring medical treatment and absence from school/work) which they are unlikely to recover from before testing ends, must contact the UCAT Office for advice before sitting their test.
-Please refer to the FAQs below before doing so.
+Refer to the FAQs below before doing so.

-• Candidates experiencing major illness or injury or significant personal circumstances that affect their ability to declare themselves ‘fit to test’ for the duration of the testing window, must contact the UCAT Office for advice before sitting a test.
-Please refer to the FAQs below before doing so.
+• Candidates experiencing major illness/injury or significant personal circumstances that affect their ability to declare themselves ‘fit to test’ for the duration of the testing window, must contact the UCAT Office for advice before sitting their test.
+Refer to the FAQs below before doing so.

 • If a candidate chooses to sit their test against this advice, UCAT will not normally take any action.